-The attorneys at the Law Office of Candyce M. King, P.A. are highly experienced with the processes surrounding residential and commercial real estate.
+The attorneys at the Law Office of King & Mannion P.A. are highly experienced with the processes surrounding residential and commercial real estate.
 The firm's many years of practicing real estate law in Florida can be of great help in not only advising and facilitating your decisions, but protecting your assets as well.

 Our firm can assist you with the following types of real estate matters: